 That doesn’t take into account the cost to install it, however.

 Batt insulation can be a DIY project.
-In fact, I insulated my garage walls with batt insulation by myself.
+In fact, I insulated my concrete garage walls with batt insulation by myself.

 Both blown-in and spray-foam insulation require specialized equipment to install.
 You can rent this from hardware stores like Lowe’s or Home Depot, but it’s usually cheaper to have a professional contractor do it all.